e271828e/Flight.jl/docs/notes/design/framework_spec.md

   re-run, cheap enough to make this unremarkable in CI).
   What the form buys in exchange is **reader honesty**: participation is read off the declaration instead of reconstructed from a framework rule carried in the reader's head, and a genuinely frozen leaf can say so.
-(History: this signature was the original design, abandoned in favor of a plain nominal declaration plus a framework [leaf walk](#g-leaf-walk) — rows 33 and 79 — and revived by row 166, whose grounds are recorded there: reader-honesty revalued, and two of row 79's three grounds dissolved independently in the meantime — class-by-declaration-shape ([§11.5][s11-5]) removed the tier-marker trap, and [§12.5][s12-5]'s embed-accept removed the constant-branch detonation that made the `T`-form look fragile.)
+(History: the `T`-signature was the original design (rows 33, 79); row 166 revived it and records the reversal grounds.)

   **The stores keep their walk**; only the output side is evaluated.
 The type derived from a *continuous* leaf's `init_x` is walked exactly as a continuous